-To the Board of Trustees of Dayton, Ohio, Habitat for Humanity, Inc.
+To the Board of Trustees of Habitat for Humanity of Greater Dayton, Inc.

-We have audited the accompanying financial statements of Dayton, Ohio, Habitat for Humanity, Inc. ("Habitat") (a not-for-profit corporation), which comprise the statements of financial position as of June 30, 2013 and 2012, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Habitat for Humanity of Greater Dayton, Inc. (formerly known as Dayton, Ohio, Habitat for Humanity, Inc.) ("Habitat") (a not-for-profit corporation), which comprise the statements of financial position as of June 30, 2014 and 2013, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.